Data protection declaration

 Should an affected person wish to exert their rights with regards to the automated decision-making, then they can contact us or our Data Protection Officer at any time.

-6.9 Right to withdraw consent under data protection law
+6.9 Right to revoke consent under data protection law

 Any person affected by the processing of personal data shall have the right to revoke an authorisation to process personal data affecting them at any time.